A number of services and resources are available to assist students academically and personally.

 Each Mentor Group is encouraged to arrange any events or activities amongst themselves throughout the school year.
-Second year students take the lead in connecting with the group’s mentor, and in initiating plans for the group to get together.
-In the VFMP, the OSA annually organizes two Mentor Program events to give mentors and students the opportunity to meet and get to know each other.
+Second year students take the lead in connecting with the group's mentor, and in initiating plans for the group to get together.
+In the VFMP, Student Affairs annually organizes two Mentor Program events to give mentors and students the opportunity to meet and get to know each other.

 Current students can find specific group information on MEDICOL.

 Research Mentorship Program